Policies and Procedures

 USCIS (U.S. Citizenship and Immigration Services) Regulations

 Faculty members are most commonly the first point of contact for foreign individuals who visit Wesleyan.
 While Finance does not expect Faculty or Administrative Staff to become tax experts, we request assistance with gathering important information from foreign individuals prior to their visit to campus.
-The information needed from non U.S. citizens may be provided by the individual on an FNIF or FNIF HTML FORM (see instructions for Completing an FNIF at the end of this document).
+The information needed from non U.S. citizens may be provided by the individual on a FNIF.

 A visitor’s USCIS visa status (i.e. B, VWB, VWT, J, H1B) is the most crucial piece of information needed, and is the first question that should be asked when an invitation is extended to a visitor.
 The visa type dictates the purpose of the visit and determines whether payments are allowed to be made to a foreign individual at all.
 In most cases, a sponsoring institution is the only employer authorized to pay the individual.
 Careful attention to the visa status will avoid a potential illegal payment or an embarrassing situation whereby Wesleyan cannot make a payment to an individual as promised.
 A payment that is accepted by a non U.S. citizen, but is not considered an acceptable payment by USCIS guidelines is illegal and may result in deportation of a foreign individual or a future denial of entry to the U.S. by the USCIS.
 The USCIS and IRS are working more closely, especially since 9/11, to implement stricter regulations and penalties on foreign individuals visiting the U.S. and receiving payments from U.S. sources.
 It is very important to remember that an illegal payment, if discovered by the USCIS, does have a greater adverse effect on the payee than the payer.